 The great luxury liners were perhaps never more glamorous and exciting than on the day of departure.
 As passengers arrived and the final provisions were loaded on board, scarlet-jacketed bellboys hurried back and forth to the cabins, delivering flowers, telegrams and champagne.
 And when the tugboats began to nudge the leviathan from her berth, brightly-colored streamers rained down from the upper decks onto the crowd shouting “bon voyage” from the pier.
 I witnessed this spectacle firsthand, sailing to Europe with my parents in the spring of 1959.
 At the time, it was not unusual to travel by ship; half of the people who crossed the Atlantic that year did so by sea, and there was arguably no better way than to book passage on the S. S. Liberté, the flagship of the French Line, renowned for its palatial Art Deco interiors and fine cuisine.1 During my week aboard this ship, there were two things that were particularly memorable; having the meal of my dreams and catching occasional glimpses of one of our fellow passengers, a stripper named Tempest Storm.

 At the age of thirty-one, Tempest Storm was a voluptuous redhead; you simply couldn’t miss her.
 As a burlesque queen, she was said to be in a league with the likes of Lili St. Cyr, Sally Rand, and Blaze Starr.2 Adding to her fame, she had recently been in the news when Lloyd’s of London insured her breasts—“moneymakers” as she called them—for a whopping one million dollars.
 And while there was much we did not know about her then—she would later claim to have been romantically involved with JFK, Elvis Presley, and the gangster “Mickey” Cohen—her presence on the ship was titillating.
-However, Tempest Storm was nowhere in sight one morning when I had an unforgettable experience at breakfast.
+However, Tempest Storm was nowhere in sight one morning when I had an unforgettable breakfast.
 Although the bilingual menu saved from that journey seemingly offers everything, it represented only the tip of the iceberg of what was available, if one just used his or her imagination.

 Ms. Storm (she legally adopted her stage name) did not show up for breakfast on the third day at sea.
 In fact, the first-class dining room was so empty that morning that I asked the waiter why no one was there.
 He explained that most passengers typically ate so much during the crossing that they needed a break at this point and let their digestive systems catch up.
 The chefs and bakers understood this pattern of behavior and planned accordingly.
 His explanation made sense, for even my parents had decided to forgo breakfast.